Legislation and Public Policy Aimed at Restoring Childhood

 So far, only Utah has enacted such a bill into law, but some movement toward such laws has occurred in Arkansas, Connecticut, Colorado, Oregon, South Carolina, Texas, and probably elsewhere as well.

 Creation of Let-Grow Communities

 Another route you might take to empower children and parents is to initiate a movement in your city or town to have it declared as a “Let-Grow” or “Free-Range” Community.
-You can find information on how to do this on the How to Create a Let Grow Community page of the Let Grow website.
 Two of the pioneers in this movement are Wilton, Connecticut, and Ithaca, New York.
 I’ll focus here on Ithaca, as it is the larger and more diverse of the two communities.

 Ithaca became, officially, a “Free Range Kid City” on Nov.
 7, 2018, when the mayor, Svante Myrick, declared it so.
 In this declaration, Myrick (here) said: “We believe in the power of play.
 Given the choice between living here, where your kids can run outside and find a bunch of friends to play with, and another city where just allowing your kids to walk home from the park could get you arrested, we know that families will joyfully choose Ithaca."

 Every movement starts with one or two or a handful of people who are dedicated to seeing it happen.
 In Wilton, it was the head of the Wilton Youth Council and some of the others on the Council.
 In Ithaca, it was people involved with the Just Play Project, founded by Rusty Keeler and Beth Myers.
 In both communities the initiators, as one part of their efforts, reached out to Let Grow with the result that Lenore Skenazy and I visited, shared our thoughts, and gave public talks about why children need more freedom than most currently have.